acurley/weekly_report_dashboard/README.md

 	* Open PDF in Adobe Acrobat
 	* Tools => Pages => Extract all pages
 	* Delete original Jenark PDF.
+	* Run "Export Directory to XML" action

 ## Assumptions
 1. Property#phases won't change.
 If so, this value must be manually updated.
 Source of this data is the 50F report and the Marketing Director's assessment.
 2. Property#total_units won't change.
 If so, this value must be manually updated.
 Source of value is the 50F report.
+3. If new properties are added, the software might fail if there is a new alternate name that is not registered.